Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Result[0]
 ^^^^^^^^^

-Offset in the encoder memory of the start of the table.
+Offset in the woke encoder memory of the woke start of the woke table.

 Result[1]
 ^^^^^^^^^